2026 Swedish general election

+Background

+After the 2022 Swedish general election, a right-wing bloc consisting of the Moderates (M), Christian Democrats (KD), Liberals (L), and Sweden Democrats (SD) secured a narrow majority of seats in the Riksdag.
+One month of negotiations between them followed, leading to the Tidö Agreement that allowed the M party leader Ulf Kristersson to become prime minister and lead the Kristersson cabinet.
+It was a minority government of M, KD, and L with confidence and supply from SD.
+During the following term, the four parties became known as the Tidö parties.

+The 2026 general election was the first parliamentary election in Sweden since the country acceded to NATO on 7 March 2024, which ended Swedish neutrality after more than 200 years of military non-alignment.
+Sweden applied for NATO membership together with Finland in 2022, following the February 2022 Russian invasion of Ukraine.

 Electoral system

-The Riksdag is made up of 349 seats elected by open list proportional representation, with an electoral threshold of 4% of the national vote or alternatively 12% within a single constituency.
-Of the 349 seats, 310 are elected from 29 constituencies ranging in size from 2 to 40 seats, while the other 39 seats are apportioned nationally as levelling seats to ensure parties that passed the 4% national threshold hold a proportional number of seats; these levelling seats are allocated to particular districts.
+The Riksdag is made up of 349 seats elected by open lists and proportional representation, with an electoral threshold of 4% of the national vote or alternatively 12% within a single constituency.
+Of the 349 seats, 310 are elected from 29 constituencies ranging in size from 2 to 41 seats, while the other 39 seats are apportioned nationally as levelling seats to ensure parties that passed the 4% national threshold hold a proportional number of seats; these levelling seats are allocated to particular districts.
 If a party wins more constituency seats than it is entitled to overall, a redistribution of constituency seats may occur to reduce the number of constituency seats won by that party.

 General elections are held on a fixed date, the second Sunday of September, at the same time as the municipal and regional elections.
 If early elections are called, the newly elected legislature only serves out the remainder of the four-year term begun by the previous legislature.
+Polls opened for Swedish citizens who resided abroad on 30 July 2026.